ladasfeed/react-upload-area/README.md

 It was much simplifyed for you, casue i want you only to understand structure for style customize.
 Here is area, error wrapper inside, function for rendering content (depends on isFileLoaded), and disabled input (it neccesary only for opening folder system on click).

-To use this you should write some code like this:
+To use this you should write some code in your form component (or you can create component wrapper, it is not so comfortable, but it very customizible):

     import UploadFileArea, { useDocumentFiled } from './Drag&Drop'
     ...